 Deinar's primary star is relatively young, and so there is still a lot of dust and debris in the inner orbits of the system, and comet and meteor impacts are common (though mitigated by modern countermeasures).
 Deinar III (also called just "Deinar") is a temperate terrestrial world, though cooler and more arid than Earth (with larger ice caps and a narrower temperate zone), and with a thinner atmosphere.
 Deinar has a shorter day than Earth.
-Most of Deinar's land mass is collected into a large Pangaea-like super-continent, and there is a smaller Western continent that snakes from the northern to the southern hemisphere.
+Most of Deinar's land mass is collected into a large Pangaea-like supercontinent called Mestirot, and there is a smaller Western continent that snakes from the northern to the southern hemisphere.
 Deinar has minimal axial tilt, and therefore not much seasonal change.
 The planet has two small moons; the outer moon, Talas, is about one-fifth the mass of our Moon; the inner, Mepona, is much smaller and shepherds a faint ring, probably the result of a recent impact (within the last few million years).
 Because of the hazards posed to objects in low orbit by Mepona's ring, most of Deinar's space-borne installations do not orbit the planet itself, but instead orbit Talas, the outer moon.

 Deinar has only very primitive native life, at the microbial stage and restricted to the seas.
 The land is dominated by imported Soia-Liron life forms and their descendants.
 Soia-era ruins are relatively common on Deinar, so even in the “ancient” period, many high-tech items were known, and the Loroi always had a cultural sense of being the descendants of an earlier civilization.

 Deinar II, also called Mezan, is a hot, dusty wasteland that was the first world to be colonized by the Deinar Loroi after the redevelopment of spaceflight.
 Moonless Mezan is uncomfortably close to the system primary, but it was heavily terraformed some time in the pre-Fall past, and so is marginally habitable, though still mostly unsuited for life outside the underground habitats.
 Mezan has about two-thirds of Earth's mass, and a surface gravity just over one-half g.
 It is extremely dry, and the temperature on the surface swings wildly between day and night.
 The atmospheric pressure is very similar to that of Deinar, but has very little oxygen (without much plant life to sustain it), and so Loroi can survive on the surface without pressure suits, though they will usually need an external oxygen supply to work outside for any extended period.
 It is not known why the world was inhabited during the Soia era, but the Soia era ruins clearly demonstrate that it was, and the artifacts are well preserved in the dry conditions.
 Study of these artifacts was and continues to be the primary reason for the existence of the Loroi colony here.
-Discoveries here led directly to the development of many Loroi advances, including the psionic amplifiers which later enabled contact with the other Sister Worlds and eventually spurred the Loroi to redevelop starflight.
+Discoveries here led directly to the development of many Loroi advances, including the psionic amplifiers which later enabled detection of the other Sister Worlds and eventually spurred the Loroi to redevelop starflight.

 Mezan currently supports a very small Loroi population, mostly in underground habitats, and is home to various research academies, including the primary academy for the Listel caste, located at Upway, in the mountains near the southern pole.
 The Mezan Loroi are of mixed genealogy from Deinar III and across the empire, mostly having emigrated to Mezan to attend the local academies or engage in research.